charleennewland/blog/process_improvement_failures.md

 ### *II.
 Lack of commitment and support from top management*
 >The key drivers in this area are:

-- Top management not being involved in goal setting or project selection.
+- Top management not being involved in goal setting or project selection
 - Lack of top management commitment in project planning and resource allocation
 - Lack of top management commitment to project implementation, monitoring and controlling.